uxcam/cordova-uxcam/README.md

 # Cordova UXCam plugin

 ## Release Notes ##
+v2.3.4 - Updating Android and iOS SDKs to latest versions (Nov 2016)

-v2.3.3 - Updating Android and iOS SDKs to latest versions (Sep 2016) v2.3.2 - Updating Android and iOS SDKs to latest versions (Jul 2016) v2.3.1 - Updating README to reflect change in name with the new plugin registry
+	   - Adds setAutomaticScreenNameTagging(bool enable) for iOS (does nothing on Android so far).
+Default is enabled. v2.3.3 - Updating Android and iOS SDKs to latest versions (Sep 2016) v2.3.2 - Updating Android and iOS SDKs to latest versions (Jul 2016) v2.3.1 - Updating README to reflect change in name with the new plugin registry